withastro/docs/src/pages/en/guides/migration-guide/from-nextjs.md

 - Astro is component-based.

 - Astro uses a `pages` folder for file-based routing, and allows a page to create dynamic routes.
+Astro projects can also be SSG or SSR.
+(Support for per-page is planned.)

 - Astro has support for installing NPM packages, including several for React.
 You may be able to keep some or all of your existing React components and dependencies.